IBM/bamoe/examples/process-persistence/README.md

 # Example :: Process Persistence

 This example depicts the usage of persistence configuration for various databases like H2, Postgresql, MS SQL and Oracle.
-This application can be run in dev and container modes.
+This application can be run in dev and in container modes.

 This example also showcases a basic implementation of a **Hiring** Process that drives a _Candidate_ through different interviews until they get hired.
 It features simple User Task orchestration including the use of DMN decisions to